judgels/judgels/docs/developers-guide_docs.rst

 .. sourcecode:: bash

     make html

-Sphinx will be installed the first time you run the command.

 If everything goes well, a file **$JUDGELS_BASE_DIR/judgels/docs/_build/html/index.html** will be built.
 Open it on your browser to see the documentation.